 In honor of Hair Loss Awareness Month, I’ve partnered with Women’s Rogaine® to help you better understand the causes of thinning hair & how to treat it

-As many of you know, I am rapidly approaching 50 and because of that I recently decided to dye my hair an ombre turquoise blue hue in order to show that I’m still hip and cool after 40.
+As many of you know, I am a hair over 50 (see what I did there?) and because of that I recently decided to dye my hair an ombre turquoise blue hue in order to show that I’m still hip and cool after 50.
 And the response has been amazingly positive, I’ve gotten so many compliments, a little bit of envy and mostly women saying that if I can do it, then maybe they can too.
 And that’s the reaction that I love most of all (and honestly why I started blogging) because by sharing my fashion and beauty discoveries, I am paving the way for women to take risks, try new things and look and feel like their best selves.

-While I am healthy, feel amazing and take exceptional care of myself, as I have gotten older I have also noticed age-related changes in my skin and hair.
+While I am healthy, feel amazing and take exceptional care of myself, as I have gotten older I have also noticed age-related changes in my skin and hair – specifically thinning hair..
 The most noticeable changes in my hair have been that it is finer, thinner and a bit duller.
 I took note of the onset of these changes after giving birth in my mid-thirties and then have observed these shifts to be more noticeable in my mid-to-late 40’s.

 Understanding Thinning Hair